frc461/website-2013/README.md

     bundle install
     rake db:migrate

-Then go set up `config\initializers\twitter.rb`.
+Then go set up `config/initializers/twitter.rb`.
 See the .gitignore in that directory for more info.
 Once you have the correct authentication stuffs in there, you should be able to do `rails server` and access the server at port 3000.